Selected Academic Papers

 Abstract.
 Recent evidence shows that incomplete take-up is significant in rental voucher programs.
 However, the reasons why many rental voucher holders fail to use their vouchers are unclear and have not received much attention in the literature.
 This research evaluates the first national online counseling program aimed at examining and addressing information frictions hindering voucher utilization in the Chilean rental voucher program, where five out of ten vouchers are left unused every year.
 We provided randomly assigned information to 11,149 voucher holders to examine whether a lack of information about the program, neighborhood characteristics, and unawareness of positive neighborhood effects for children, affect voucher utilization.
 Preliminary findings show significant effects on successful lease-up rates that are persistent twenty-four months after the final reminder.
 The most basic information produced the largest short-term impact, although the effects of providing the most comprehensive assistance increased over time.
 Results did not vary across multiple demographic characteristics.
 In contrast, there is large variation across groups with different potential supply-side barriers and information access.
 Results suggest that online counseling services are cost-effective to reduce information frictions, but that assistance to increase voucher utilization is not a one-size-fits-all solution.

-“Rental Voucher Programs in Middle Income Countries: Quasi-experimental Evidence from Chile”
+“Rental Assistance in Middle-Income Countries: Quasi-experimental Evidence from Chile”

 “Skipping the Bag: Unintended Consequences of Disposable Bag Regulation”